wp-plugins/exchange-rate-table/readme.txt

 Display an exchange rate table for any currency in the world.
 Select from a choice of table sizes and formats.

-* Select the currency to display
+* Choise of over 200 currencies
-* Select sizes and display formats
+* Severl display formats and adjustable width
 * Updated once a day from central banks and government institutions

-Please rate my plugin!

 == Installation ==